EKramer567/EKramer567.github.io/index.md

     You can see the repository for this site by clicking the "View on GitHub" button above!
     <br><br>
     Below is a compilation of projects I have completed and some I am currently working on.
-    I'm planning to put a lot of other small projects up here in the next few weeks.
     <br><br>
     Contact info:<br>
     ekramer567@gmail.com<br>